 1 - How data flows through your data pipelines

-2 - The internal representation of Lenses streaming SQL processors
+2 - The internal representation of streaming processing / Lenses SQL

 The combination of the above are the Records of data activities as per the GDPR specifications.
 All Connectors for Kafka and Lenses SQL / KStream applications are continuously monitored and the topologies are fully interactive so you can inspect every level of your data systems.

 Anonymizing data is a very simple operation with streaming SQL:

 INSERT INTO topicA SELECT ANONYMIZE(name), ANONYMIZE(surname), message FROM topicA_staging

 And you can delete all the records on a topic/partition to a specific offset if using Kafka 1.0 or later, both via a user experience interface or from the Delete API.
 You can also DELETE data from compacted topics using the DELETE syntax:

 DELETE FROM topicA WHERE _key.deviceId = '123'

 For compacted topics, you need to be aware that Apache Kafka will eventually remove those records.
 For records to be evicted we need a newer record with the same Key as the record to delete and with null as its value.
 Periodially and in accordance to configuration the brokers will roll the segments, thus deleting old records.

 Apart from the above, physically deleting data from an overall immutable system like Apache Kafka is limited.
 What you can do using Lenses SQL Processors, is create a new topic with a copy of the data of the source topic, while excluding particular records:

 INSERT INTO topicA_clean SELECT * from topicA WHERE customer.id NOT IN (1243, 4382)